SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSindhuRaghvan%2FHDInsight-Insurance-RealtimeML%2Fmaster%2FARM-Template%2Fmodular-template.json)

-This template wil deploy all the resources seen in the architecture above
+This template will deploy all the resources seen in the architecture above

 _(Note: This deployment may take about 10-15 minutes.
 Wait until all the resources are deployed before moving to the next step)_

 ***Step 2:*** Go to Azure Cloud Shell (either azure.shell.com or click on cloud shell ![icon](https://raw.githubusercontent.com/SindhuRaghvan/HDInsight-Insurance-RealtimeML/master/images/shell.svg) on portal.azure.com)
-Alternatively you can use local Azure CLI
+Alternatively, you can use local Azure CLI

-If you're in a different subscriptpion, set the subscription using the following command:
+If you're in a different subscription, set the subscription using the following command:

 `az account set <your-subscription-name>`